ska-telescope/developer.skatelescope.org/src/getting-started/devenv-setup/devenv-setup.rst

 Container based development is the recommended way to develop when possible, but situations might arise where you need to develop locally or remotely over an ssh connection to a headless machine.

-We go throtugh those three scenarios in the following sections and sugest you to start in the order they are presented.
+We go through those three scenarios in the following sections and suggest the users to follow them in the order they are presented.

 1. :doc:`Setup local development environment</getting-started/devenv-setup/local-development>`
 2. :doc:`Development using containers</getting-started/devenv-setup/container-development/container-development>`